 For two days in late May 2012, Apple CEO Tim Cook and Samsung CEO Gee-Sung Choi met with a judge in the U.S. District Court of Northern California in an attempt to reach a settlement in a high-profile U.S. patent case, a sobering example of negotiation in business. … Read More

-The experts and editors from Harvard’s Program on Negotiation offer a sampling of advice from past issues of Negotiation to help you learn to foster relationships by building rapport, manage conflict in long-term relationships and negotiate business decisions with family members. … Read More
+The experts and editors from Harvard’s Program on Negotiation offer a sampling of advice to help you learn to foster relationships by building rapport, manage conflict in long-term relationships and negotiate business decisions with family members. … Read More

 What are the essential ingredients to getting ahead in the workplace?
 Hard work, communication skills, and a generous dose of luck all play a role, of course.
 Another key ingredient—one that is often overlooked—is the ability to recognize and capitalize on opportunities to negotiate for your career success.
 Why is negotiation in business important?
 Because … Read More